zenbones-theme/zenbones.nvim/doc/zenbones.md

 #### g:zenbones_darken_comments

 Default: 38.
-Percentage to darken comments.
-Comments base their foreground color on the bg palette.
-See also |lush-color-darken|.
+Percentage to darken comments relative to Normal bg.
+See also
+|lush-color-darken|.

 #### g:zenflesh_lighten_comments

 Default: 38.
+Percentage to lighten comments relative to Normal bg.
+See also
+|lush-color-lighten|.

+#### g:zenbones_darken_non_text

+Default: 22.
+Percentage to darken |hl-NonText| relative to Normal bg.
+See also
+|lush-color-darken|.

+#### g:zenflesh_lighten_none_text

-Percentage to lighten comments.
-Comments base their foreground color on the bg palette.
-See also |lush-color-lighten|.
+Default: 26.
+Percentage to lighten |hl-NonText| relative to Normal bg.
+See also
+|lush-color-darken|.

 #### g:zenbones_compat